 Members who prefer a pdf will find one in the resources below.

-Welcome to the second edition of ceNEWS for 2019
+Welcome to the fourth edition of ceNEWS for 2019

 Message from the CEO

-APGA would like to welcome the following new members approved at the February Board Meeting.
+APGA would like to welcome the following new members approved at the April Board Meeting:

 APGA Technical Webinar

-Our first Technical webinar of the year, Environmental Regulatory Changes in Victoria and the Northern Territory, was held on 12 February.
-The video is now available to members only via the resources on this page or via the Technical Webinars link on the home page.
+The videos of our first three Technical Webinars of 2019 are now available to members only via the resources on the Members Only page or via the Technical Webinars link on the home page.